This blog was updated April 23, 2020

-Under the burden of these pressures, it can be difficult to remain upbeat.
+When it feels as if you’re getting one set of bad news after another, it can be difficult to stay positive.
+Whether they are related to your health, the well-being of a loved one, finances, work, or relationships with others, these unexpected hardships can make it difficult to remain upbeat.
 Because negativity tends to attract more negativity, being optimistic during tough times is essential.
-One way to focus on the positive aspects of your life is to create a gratitude list, and the holiday season is a perfect time to start one.
+This is particularly important for those in recovery, as added stress can often push these individuals to start drinking or using again as a means of coping.
+One way to focus on the positive aspects of your life is to create a gratitude list, sometimes referred to as gratitude journaling.
 Multiple studies, including one by UC Berkeley, found that an “attitude of gratitude” can change the brain and contribute to mental well-being.
+Now is a great time to start protecting your mental health, so ask yourself, “What am I grateful for today?”

 How to Make Your Gratitude List